HTMonkeyG/ParseNBT.js/README.md

   }
 };

-// The NBT.Writer returns a buffer
+// The NBT.Writer returns an ArrayBuffer
 // The second param determined the byte order
 // little-endian if it's true
 console.log(NBT.Writer(nbtData, !0));